Benbrook, Texas: Education

 The Fort Worth Independent School District oversees Benbrook's public schools.

 Two elementary schools, Benbrook Elementary and Westpark Elementary, are located in Benbrook.
 Waverly Park Elementary and Ridglea Hills Elementary in Fort Worth also serve portions of Benbrook.
 After completion of their elementary education, Benbrook children proceed to Benbrook Middle-High School.
-Western Hills High School is also in Benbrook is attended by students living north of I-20.
+Western Hills High School, also in Benbrook, is attended by students living north of I-20.

 According to data gathered by the U.S. Census in 2000, a high school diploma was the highest level of educational attainment for 23.7 percent of the population aged 25 or older; the national average was 28.6 percent for this category.
 Approximately 22.6 percent of residents aged 25 and over had a bachelor's degree, compared to the national average of 15.5 percent, while 7.6 percent had a master's degree and 0.7 percent had earned a Doctoral degree, compared with the national average of 5.9 and 1 percent, respectively.